I've had a few people ask why as a commercial, lifestyle, and advertising photographer do I shoot property as well.

 Property photography requires a different set of skills and techniques to my usual commercial work, so it's great fun for me to shoot something a little different.

-It's also nice to shoot something that's still and won't move or blink from time to time.
+It's also nice to photograph something that's still, and won't move or blink from time to time.

-Photographing people in a lifestyle environment is awesome and my favourite thing to do, but sometimes it's nice to take a step back and be an introvert and photograph a house that I don't have to make conversation with!
+Photographing people in a lifestyle environment is awesome and one of my favourite things to shoot, but sometimes it's nice to take a step back and be an introvert and photograph a house or commercial property that I don't have to make conversation with!